 However, some people, whose partner died before 21 March 1972 will be caught by a loophole which means they don't get a 'double allowance'.

-Find out more: Inheritance tax explained - this guide contains all the details you need to know about paying this tax.
+Find out more: inheritance tax for married couples and civil partners - this guide contains all the details you need to know about paying this tax.

 Inheritance tax rule changes